Regency Acts: Regency

-As of 2025, under the provisions of the Regency Acts in force, William, Prince of Wales, would become regent in the event of the incapacity of his father, King Charles III.
+As of 2026, under the provisions of the Regency Acts in force, William, Prince of Wales, would become regent in the event of the incapacity of his father, King Charles III.

-As of 2025, the first person under the age of 18 in the line of succession to the throne is William's eldest child Prince George of Wales, who is second in line to the throne after his father.
+As of 2026, the first person under the age of 18 in the line of succession to the throne is William's eldest child Prince George of Wales, who is second in line to the throne after his father.
 If the prince were to succeed to the throne before his 18th birthday on 22 July 2031, his uncle, Prince Harry, Duke of Sussex (Charles's younger son), would serve as regent (if domiciled in the United Kingdom, as required by the 1937 Act), as George's younger siblings Charlotte and Louis (currently third and fourth in line, respectively) would also be minors.
-In the event that Prince Harry would be unable to serve as regent, a possibility since his 2019 decision to take up residence in the United States, the next in line would be Charles's brother (Prince George's great-uncle) Andrew Mountbatten-Windsor, followed by Andrew's elder daughter Princess Beatrice.
+If Prince Harry were to be disqualified from being able to be regent by virtue of his domicile status (a possibility since his 2019 decision to take up residence in the United States) or otherwise unable to serve as regent, the next in line would be Charles's brother (Prince George's great-uncle) Andrew Mountbatten-Windsor, followed by Andrew's daughters Princess Beatrice and Princess Eugenie (in that order).